danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.checkUsername.html" name="channels.checkUsername">Check if a username is free and can be assigned to a channel/supergroup: channels.checkUsername</a>

+* <a href="auth.checkRecoveryPassword.html" name="auth.checkRecoveryPassword">Check if the 2FA recovery code sent using auth.requestPasswordRecovery is valid, before passing it to auth.recoverPassword: auth.checkRecoveryPassword</a>

 * <a href="messages.checkChatInvite.html" name="messages.checkChatInvite">Check the validity of a chat invite link and get basic info about it: messages.checkChatInvite</a>

+* <a href="messages.checkHistoryImportPeer.html" name="messages.checkHistoryImportPeer">Check whether chat history exported from another chat app can be imported into a specific Telegram chat, click here for more info »: messages.checkHistoryImportPeer</a>

+* <a href="stickers.checkShortName.html" name="stickers.checkShortName">Check whether the given short name is available: stickers.checkShortName</a>

+* <a href="phone.checkGroupCall.html" name="phone.checkGroupCall">Check whether the group call Server Forwarding Unit is currently receiving the streams with the specified WebRTC source IDs: phone.checkGroupCall</a>

 * <a href="messages.clearAllDrafts.html" name="messages.clearAllDrafts">Clear all drafts: messages.clearAllDrafts</a>

+* <a href="bots.resetBotCommands.html" name="bots.resetBotCommands">Clear bot commands for the specified bot scope and language code: bots.resetBotCommands</a>

 * <a href="messages.clearRecentStickers.html" name="messages.clearRecentStickers">Clear recent stickers: messages.clearRecentStickers</a>

 * <a href="payments.clearSavedInfo.html" name="payments.clearSavedInfo">Clear saved payment information: payments.clearSavedInfo</a>

+* <a href="messages.startHistoryImport.html" name="messages.startHistoryImport">Complete the history import process, importing all messages into the chat.  : messages.startHistoryImport</a>

 * <a href="account.confirmPhone.html" name="account.confirmPhone">Confirm a phone number to cancel account deletion, for more info click here »: account.confirmPhone</a>

 * <a href="messages.receivedMessages.html" name="messages.receivedMessages">Confirms receipt of messages by a client, cancels PUSH-notification sending: messages.receivedMessages</a>

+* <a href="channels.convertToGigagroup.html" name="channels.convertToGigagroup">Convert a supergroup to a gigagroup, when requested by channel suggestions: channels.convertToGigagroup</a>

 * <a href="channels.createChannel.html" name="channels.createChannel">Create a supergroup/channel: channels.createChannel</a>

+* <a href="phone.createGroupCall.html" name="phone.createGroupCall">Create a group call or livestream: phone.createGroupCall</a>

 * <a href="stickers.createStickerSet.html" name="stickers.createStickerSet">Create a stickerset, bots only: stickers.createStickerSet</a>